 Now when the pure fusion of these opposite poles takes place in an intuitive manner, any remaining linear identification of + 1 and – 1 as being separate is thereby dissolved.
 So the situation is akin to a circle that now has shrunk to its midpoint (where its circular circumference is indistinguishable from its line diameter).

-So quite literally in a precise holistic mathematical manner therefore, 2iπ represents now the important notion of a dimension as a single point (without quantitative characteristics).
+Therefore, quite literally, in a precise holistic mathematical manner, 2iπ represents now the important notion of a dimension as a single point (without quantitative characteristics).

 Interestingly in Christian spiritual mystical literature this stage of contemplative realisation is likewise often represented by a point (as the point or apex of one's being).
 In Hindu literature the word "bindu" is used, which likewise carries the same connotation of "a point" , though now given a more impersonal meaning as the "seed", as it were, that potentially contains all of creation.